-Navratri 2019 Special Song Of The Day – Shahrukh Khan’s 'Udi Udi Jaaye' Needs Your Attention
+Navratri 2019 Song Of The Day – Shahrukh Khan’s 'Udi Udi Jaaye' From Raees Needs Your Attention

-Navratri is here and this time, we have decided that all nine days of the festival, we would come up with a song for the Garba/Dandiya enthusiasts.
-As we all know, Dandiya nights and Bollywood songs go hand in hand and our first pick was 'Odhani' song from Rajkummar Rao-Mouni Roy's film, Made In China.
+Navratri is here and this time, we have decided that for all nine days of the festival, we would come up with a song for the Garba/Dandiya enthusiasts.
+As we all know, Dandiya nights and Bollywood songs go hand in hand and our first pick was 'Odhani' from Rajkummar Rao-Mouni Roy's film, Made In China.
 Can you guess what we have picked for the second day?
-Well it's none other than the super-hit song, 'Udi Udi Jaye' from Shahrukh Khan-Mahira Khan starrer Raees.
+Well, it's none other than the super-hit song, 'Udi Udi Jaye' from Shahrukh Khan-Mahira Khan starrer Raees.

 Be it the lyrics or the beats of the song, everything fits perfectly and would compel the Garba/Dandiya enthusiasts to shake their legs and enjoy the festive night to the fullest.
-Check out the song here and pick up a few steps of Mahira and SRK if needed and set the dance floor on fire.
+Check out the song here and pick up a few steps of Mahira and SRK's if needed and set the dance floor on fire.

 Keep watching this space for more filmy updates on Navratri.